 123 M114 155 mm towed howitzers.

-Note: Historically only 82 of the M114’s had been upgraded to the 39 Caliber barrel. but in Northern Fury all 123 were and in addition to the 4th battery added to each battalion in 104th Group, two of the retired (in 1990) battalions were retained.
-In addition, the Lance missiles (retired in 92) were maintained.
+Note: Historically only 82 of the M114’s had been upgraded to the 39 Caliber barrel. but in Northern Fury all 123 were.
+In addition to a 4th battery added to each battalion in 104th Group, two of the retired (in 1990) battalions were retained.
+The Lance missiles was retired in 92 but has been retained here.